 d8 k describe vi ubuntu-22-04

-Now, let’s look at an example of creating an image stored in a PVC:
+Now let’s look at an example of creating an image and storing it in PVC:

 d8 k apply -f - <<EOF